sanjitchitturi/mnist-activations-optimizers/README.md

 ## About the Provided Script

-The version of the script associated with this README does the following (matches the provided code):
+The version of the script associated with this README does the following:

 * Uses the built-in `mnist` dataset from `tensorflow.keras.datasets`.
 * Normalizes input images to `[0, 1]` and keeps the original `(28, 28)` shape until the model `Flatten` layer.